 - The full endings of the presidential prayers (collects, prayers over the gifts, prayers after communion) will be given in each Mass formulary.

 - Orations for the patronal feasts of Latin American countries will be included in an appendix.
 As well, a proper preface for the Feast of Our Lady of Guadalupe will appear in the Mass formulary for that day.

-The USCCB’s Divine Worship Secretariat has announced that there will be three publishers of this ritual book: Catholic Book Publishing, Liturgical Press, and Magnificat.
+The USCCB’s Divine Worship Secretariat has announced that there will be two publishers of this ritual book: Catholic Book Publishing and Liturgical Press.
 These companies have indicated that the ritual edition of the Misal Romano will be available for purchase as of May 1, 2018.
 Orders for these books may be placed through ICS.